hapax/hapax.github.io/assets/teaching.md

 We have a shrinking mothball, a growing triangle, and sand being poured into a conical pile.
-This is promising subject matter: objects in the real world that change with time.
+This is promising subject matter: objects in the real world which change with time.
-But everything in sight is arbitrary and unmotivated.
+But everything in sight is arbitrary!
 Why does the mothball decrease at a constant rate?
 What causes the triangle to get bigger?
 Why is the conical angle of the sand pile precisely $71.57^\circ$?
 We're still in the scrubland, with numbers replaced by random objects.

-We should connect
-students to the living, breathing sources of mathematical inspiration, rather than the lifeless world of facts and objects found in textbooks.
+Maths comes from the real world, and we should connect students to its living, breathing sources of inspiration.
-Maths comes from the real world.
-In the same way that the material needs of civilisation spur an explorer and frame her quest, the needs of science, industry, and everyday life spur mathematicians to go out into the landscape and dig up structures fit for purpose.
+In the same way that the material needs of civilisation spur an explorer and frame her quest, the needs of science, industry, and everyday life spur mathematicians to go out into the landscape and dig up structures and patterns fit for purpose.
 From compound interest to chaos, planetary motion to poker, and soap bubbles to secret codes, mathematics is inspired by these real world needs.
 Why not let students in on the secret?
-Why not tell them where algebra, trigonometry, or calculus really come from, and show them how powerful these tools are?
+Why not tell them where algebra, trigonometry, or calculus really come from?
+And show them how powerful these tools are?

 #### 3.1.
 The shrub test <a id="sec-3-1" name="sec-3-1"></a>

-To help clarify what makes these word problems bad, I'd like to propose a **shrub test**.
-It's very simple:
+Before I go on to examples, let's try and clarify what makes these word problems bad.
+They fail a very simple test, which I'll call the *shrub test*, namely:

 <span style="padding-left: 20px; display:block">
 <i>Would anyone bother to read this in their own time?</i>
 </span>

-If not, you have shrubs.
-And shrubs kill interest.
+If not, you have shrubs, and shrubs kill interest.
-Note that pretty much *anything* can be a shrub: a problem, a chapter, an assignment, a footnote.
-A shrub is anything which wastes someone's time.

-This makes the failure of the word problems sharper.
-No one would do the question on the mothballs or the triangle for fun.
-The cone, on the other hand, passes the shrub test, but only by virtue of its first part.
-The second part is pure shrub.
+No one wants to spend hours looking at shrubs.
+If you force them to do it, in order to pass an exam, they will resent it because you're wasting their time.

 ## An elementary example